showC0de-proFile/dashboard/README.md

-# Dashboard with react-js and type script
+# Dashboard with react-js and type script.

 This app was built with the aim of improving my knowledge and studies in react-js and typing.